edmondsl/edmondsl.github.io/_posts/2022-03-03-My-pgcli-Journey.md

 **Finding solutions took more time than the post might suggest**

 Today, my plan was to tackle the second video for week 1 in the DE Zoompcast series.
-I first ran into issues when running the docker code to create a container with postgre as the image.
+I first ran into issues when running the docker code to create a container with postgres as the image.
 I ran:

 ```console
 docker run it \